ifwatts/template-slash-command-and-dialogs/README.md

+# I am changing this to pull issues from GitHub and post to slack
+Phase 1: deploy app to ibm cloud kube and take tokens from kube secrets Phase 2: update code to accept `/squad_GIT <label>` and that will return a github issue report Phase 3: add `/squad_GIT createIssue <issue description>` that will create a new issue and add the correct labels (perhaps using the modal code shown in the original sample.

+# Original sample does the below

 # Slash Command and ~~Dialogs~~ Modals blueprint

 > :sparkles: *Updated October 2019: As we have introduced some new features, this tutorial and the code samples have been updated!
 All the changes from the previous version of this example, read the [DIFF.md](DIFF.md)*